 The research indicates the more parents are involved the schools, the better the schools are.
 Your child will do better on a host of areas if you’re involved in the school.

-Melissa: Does it help when parents speak up about their concerns?
+Melissa: Does it help when parents advocate, or speak up about their concerns?

 Dr. Ain: In all my experience the squeakiest wheel gets the grease.
 The school will go out of their way if you speak up.
 That’s been my experience.